praF02/anevicon/README.md

 ## Installation

 ### From package registry
-You can just install this program from https://crates.io/.
-It will download the sources and compile it on your computer, that is, you need [Cargo](https://github.com/rust-lang/cargo) installed:

 ```bash
 $ cargo install anevicon
 ```

 ### As a repository
-You might want to manually clone this repository and compile the sources.
-This will require Cargo too, and might take some time to make it done.

 ```bash
 $ git clone https://github.com/Gymmasssorla/anevicon
 $ cd anevicon && cargo run --release
 ```

 ### Pre-compiled binaries
-What is more, you can simply download the already compiled program from the [existing releases](https://github.com/Gymmasssorla/anevicon/releases), which doesn't require any external software.
+You can simply download the already compiled program from the [existing releases](https://github.com/Gymmasssorla/anevicon/releases), which doesn't require any external software (unlike the two previous approaches).
 This is the simplest way to run Anevicon.

 ----------